-While the cable sets and adapters were supplied, they were not included in the evaluation because they are considered part of the operational environment, along with the switched PCs, peripheral devices, DisplayPort / HDMI / DVI-I monitors, USB keyboard, USB mouse, 3.5mm audio output (e.g. speakers), smart card/CAC reader and the host computers.
+While the cable sets and adapters were supplied, they were not included in the evaluation because they are considered part of the operational environment, along with the switched PCs, peripheral devices, DisplayPort / HDMI / DVI-I monitors, USB keyboard, USB mouse, 3.5mm audio output (e.g. speakers) and the host computers.